 The town below Machu Picchu, Aguas Calientes, is the last train stop from Cusco.
-A few blocks from the train station, you can take a 20-minute bus up a winding mountain road to the park entrance.
-To avoid crowds in Machu Picchu, we recommend staying one night in Aguas Calientes and taking the bus to Machu Picchu before the first-morning train arrives.
+You can take a 20-minute bus up a winding mountain road to the park entrance, a few blocks from the train station.
+We recommend staying one night in Aguas Calientes and taking the bus to Machu Picchu before the first-morning train arrives to avoid crowds in Machu Picchu.

 Getting To and Away from Aguas Calientes

 No buses or roads are going to Aguas Calientes, the stopping point to access Machu Picchu, at least not all the way.
 The closest you can get by bus or taxi is Ollantaytambo, and from there, like everyone else, you have to board a train.